Musicals101.com

 b.
 Aug.
 10, 1896 (Memphis, TN) - d.
 Feb.
 7, 1972 (Palm Springs, CA)

 Lang somehow went from working as an illustrator for men's fashion ads to directing silent films.
 When sound came in, he built a reputation for getting demanding projects done on time and on budget.
 With over fifty feature films to his credit, he is best remembered for the twenty musicals he helmed for 20th Century Fox.
 Beginning with Tin Pan Alley (1940), he saw Betty Grable through six hits, including Coney Island (1943) and Mother Wore Tights (1947).
 Lang's best films include State Fair (1945), There's No Business Like Show Business (1954) and the screen versions of Call Me Madam (1953), The King and I (1956) and Can-Can (1960).
-When the decline of the studio system left him directing Snow White and the Three Stooges (1961), Lang wisely opted for retirement.
+When the decline of the studio system left him directing Snow White and the Three Stooges (1961), Lang opted for retirement.
+He died of kidney failure at age 75.

 Lansbury, Angela